Impact of Supply Chain research

 The collaboration with the programmes has also materialised in professional dissertations and applied research developed by students under the supervision of the Cluster members.
 This enables students enrolled in the various programmes to learn through research by developing expertise in areas connected to their professional ambitions related to supply chain management while building up their observational, analytical and summative capabilities.
 For instance, an academic consultancy project is run during the year, led by each group of students and tutored by a researcher, which involves a mission with partner companies.
 Moreover, the SC Forum, which is a yearly event for practitioners organised by Kedge, is planned with the students that work closely with professors on innovative research topics and organise round tables on them during the event.

-With this strong collaboration between the Centre and the programmes, two Specialised Masters in Kedge, namely: “Masters in Global Supply Chain Management” and “Masters in Management Maritime, Transport International & Logistique”, are in the top of the national SMBG ranking and attract an increasing number of students each year.
+With this strong collaboration between the Center and the programmes, two Specialised Masters in Kedge, namely: “Masters in Global Supply Chain Management” and “Masters in Management Maritime, Transport International & Logistique”, are in the top of the national SMBG ranking and attract an increasing number of students each year.
 The Supply Chain Center of Excellence has also developed a specialized track for students of the PGE program; this track comprises eight specialized elective classes.

 - MSc ISLI – Global Supply Chain Management